configcat-labs/ab-testing-in-ruby-sample/README.md

 ### Build

 1. Clone this repository
-2. Create a `.env` file in the root of the repo with the following content:
+2. Create a `.env` file in the root of the repo with the following content.
+Then replace the placeholder values with your own:

 ```sh
 AMPLITUDE_API_KEY="YOUR-AMPLITUDE-API-KEY-GOES-HERE"
 CONFIGCAT_SDK_KEY="YOUR-CONFIGCAT-SDK-KEY-GOES-HERE"
 ```

-3. Add your ConfigCat SDK key and your Amplitude API key to it.

-4. Install the Gemfile dependencies:
+3. Install the Gemfile dependencies:

 ```sh
 bundle install